k4u5h4L/1NT18IS076_kaushal_B_NPLab/README.md

 A documentation repo for recording day to day progress of NP Lab 6th sem.

 # To install:
-Visit [here](https://www.nsnam.org/releases/ns-3-30/download/) to download te source code.
+Visit [here](https://www.nsnam.org/releases/ns-3-30/download/) to download the source code.
 Unzip the tar file and continnue with the procedure below.

 # To run: